CarlosGabaldon/dusty-feet-adventures/README.md

       - Location geocode (lat/long) markers coords
       - Trail geocode path coords (currently using google maps to copy/paste geocodes when creating a trail)
    - CSS design of site
+   - Videos of trail corresponding to GPX waypoints => not started